 In cases where siblings are male

 Are the test participants males?
 Do they need to establish whether you have the same father or paternal line?
-In such instances, easyDNA offers Y chromosome testing.
-This test is highly accurate and results are ready in 5-7 working days.
+In such instances, EasyDNA offers Y chromosome testing.
+This test is highly accurate and results are ready in 5-7 working days from the moment we receive samples.
 This test is extremely accurate.
 Male siblings that share the same father will also have the same Y chromosome profile.
 If females wish to establish whether they have a common paternal line they can ask a direct male blood relative to take a Y chromosome test on their behalf.
-Testing starts from ZAR3295 for testing 2 individuals.
-Proceed to order your Y chromosome test here.
+Testing starts from R3295 for testing 2 individuals.

 In cases where siblings are female

 Are test participants females?
 Do they wish to establish whether they have the same father?
 Do they have different mothers or the same biological mother?
-If test participants are female and their scope is to find out if they have the same biological father, easyDNA suggests an X chromosome test.
+If test participants are female and their scope is to find out if they have the same biological father, EasyDNA suggests an X chromosome test.
 It is important to keep in mind that with X chromosome testing, the sample of the mother will be required in cases where the tests females have the same mother.
 The test is essentially only reliable if the females tested have different mothers.
-Proceed to order X chromosome test here.

 Sibling DNA testing: testing between brothers and sisters

 If both male and female siblings need to take part in the same test, we suggest a full sibling STR test.
-Testing starts from ZAR3295 for testing 2 individuals.
+Testing starts from R3295 for testing 2 individuals.